weirdev/lagern/BackupCore/Notes.md

 	Deduplication wont work for compressed formats (I think?) silently expand archive for saving
 	Issues:
-		compressed for a reason, deduplication may be far less efficient for an edited paper, etc.
+		compressed for a reason, deduplication may be far less efficient than compression for an edited paper, etc.

 **********************
 WHAT'S GOING ON